jtoma68/Boxxduino/README.md

 # Boxxduino
-Open Source Boxx-style Nintendo Switch Controller
+Boxxduino is an open source Boxx-style Nintendo Switch Controller

+The code is based on Colpasus' UnoSmashbox project.
+See (https://github.com/colpasus/UnoSmashbox) This project also uses the Unojoy hex file created by AlanCatham.